bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 ![header img](/images/radek/chart_mobile.jpg)

 ### Goal
-The goal is to build a simple app written in `Kotlin` which displays linear chart with static data.
+The goal is to build a simple app written in Kotlin which displays linear chart with static data.
 To make it a little bit more interesting we're going to provide data with `.csv` file.
-It is very simple format for storing table-based data in form of text files where values are separated with comas (Coma Separated Values).
+It is very simple format for storing table-based data in form of text files where values are separated with commas (Comma Separated Values).
 We'll use [`OpenCSV`](http://opencsv.sourceforge.net/) library to parse it.

 ### Dependencies